Just the FAQ

 Indeed, unique and original well rounded and multifaceted characters, like real people, also grow differently along the Character Arc, even if not exactly according to the standard variants, responding to their experiences, even such extremes as those of the story values, by changing or by struggle to resist change, differently.
 As they seek to carry out their agendas, run into conflicts on every level, fail or succeed, and confront new problems, undergoing positive disintegration, unique and original well rounded and multifaceted characters, like real people, will not stay the same, for there are a number of possible outcomes of crisis and inner conflict, growth differently even proportional to inner conflict.
 Indeed, people often make their most important decisions with their heart but only then rationalize intellectually.
 Hence Problem Solving and Justification are reciprocal functions, and one must be shaped to rationalize the other, with integrity or else into hypocrisy.
 Misdirection, whether error circumstantially and honestly, by deliberate manipulation or even hamartia and self-deception, is key in moving from promise to catastrophe.
 The inner journey must match the outer journey, beginning from the Emotional Disturbance that is is internal corollary to it's trigger, the out-of-whack event, or vice versa.

 A common subplot is the development of a a relationship, an alliance necessary to further the main plot.
-Virtually all relationships of whatever kind begin with some sort of first discovery, romance even courtship, so to speak, even "the honeymoon," but inevitably and come into conflict on many levels, friction which is normal and even healthy, and in order to survive must reach acceptance in order to commit to substantive cooperation and collaboration.
+Virtually all relationships of whatever kind begin with some sort of first discovery, romance even courtship, so to speak, even "the honeymoon," but inevitably and come into conflict on many levels, friction which is normal and even healthy, and in order to survive must reach acceptance in order to commit to substantive cooperation and even full collaboration.

 Prolong the Agony by making life difficult so as to motivate characters.
 Even pander to vicarious wish fulfillment, but also inspire pathos and anticipation by the Technique of Suspense plotting, even dread from the discomfort of sheer aversion.
 Stir any range of emotions and force the reader to empathize, to feel.
 That's what makes for good entertainment, a real page turner.